'S.W.A.T.' dives into Black, police conflict in season debut

-Series star Shemar Moore and executive producer Aaron Rahsaan Thomas are proud to claim ownership of the result airing 9 p.m.
-EST Wednesday on CBS (paired with a second, gear-shifting episode at 10 p.m.).
+Series star Shemar Moore and executive producer Aaron Rahsaan Thomas are proud to claim ownership of the result that aired Wednesday on CBS.

 “We’ve been successful for three years playing super-cops and entertaining folks,” Moore said.
 “For ‘S.W.A.T.’ to take on what’s been happening around this country, in the world, is very brave and very bold.”